Equivalence of Liouville measure and Gaussian free field: Introduction

 We can now formulate the question we have in mind:

-\textbf{Question:} To what extent does the measure $\mu_{X, h}$ determine the field $h$?
+\textbf{Question:} To what extent does the measure $\measure$ determine the field $h$?

-Clearly $\mu_{X,h}$ can only determine the field $h$ `restricted to $X$' in some sense.
-The issue of whether the restriction of $h$ to a fractal subset $X$ makes sense is itself not obvious.
-But if $X$ is any `local' set coupled with $h$ (in particular, if $X$ is any random set independent of $h$) then there is a natural way to define the harmonic extension (to the complement of $X$) of the values of $h$ on $X$ \cite{localsetpaper}.
-(If $X$ is harmonically trivial, then this extension is just the {\em a priori} expectation of $h$.)
-We make the following conjecture: \begin{conjecture} In the setting described above, the measure $\mu_{X,h}$ a.s.\ determines the harmonic extension of $h$ off $X$. \end{conjecture}
+Clearly $\measure$ can only determine the field $h$ `restricted to $\cA$' in some sense.
+The issue of whether the restriction of $h$ to a fractal subset $\cA$ makes sense is itself not obvious.
+But if $\cA$ is deterministic (or more generally a `local' set coupled with $h$) then there is a natural way to define the harmonic extension (to the complement of $\cA$) of the values of $h$ on $\cA$; see \cite{localsetpaper}.
+(If a Brownian motion hits $\cA$ with probability 0, then this extension is just the {\em a priori} expectation of $h$.)
+In other words, we apply the \textbf{domain Markov property} {of $h$} (Theorem 1.26 in \cite{BerestyckiKPZnotes}) to write

-We will prove two particular cases of interest of this conjecture, dealing with an independent SLE$_{\kappa}$ and Liouville Brownian motion respectively.

-Note that the question makes sense and is interesting in even greater generality, assuming e.g. that $ h$ is a Gaussian log-correlated field in Euclidean space of some given dimension, and $\sigma$ is some given locally finite measure with finite $(d-\eps)$-dimensional energy for some $d$ and for all $\eps>0$.